swanjson/mentoring-app/README.md

 ### 2019_06_09

-- Cloned and had to use npm install to install code_modules because they were included on the gitignore.
+- Cloned and had to use npm install to install node_modules because they were included on the gitignore.
+- Had to install axios

+TODO:
+- ~~Need to make a do nothing if box is empty~~